hms-dbmi/pic-sure/services/pic-sure-auth-microapp/README.md

 ```

-Ensure that your VirtualBox, named <NAME>, has no container using port 80 and 443.
+Ensure that your VirtualBox, named &lt;NAME&gt;, has no container using port 80 and 443.
 If it does, either shut down the containers using those ports, or create a new VirtualBox, with a different name. ([Follow the instructions to create a new VirtualBox](https://github.com/hms-dbmi/docker-images/wiki/Local-Development-Setup)
 )

 ## Deployment of Docker containers